How to Clear a Clogged Drain Pipe

 When the Sink Drain is Clogged with Hair

-If you have a pedestal sink or its part of the countertop, first use a plunger.
+If you have a pedestal sink or its or its mounted on top of the countertop, first use a plunger.
 The best type is a

 half cup plunger.
 Dont try a plunger on a sink that's mounted below the countertop.
 The downward force

 might break it free from the countertop.
 The clogged drain will then be the least of your concerns.

 Before you use the plunger make these preparations.
 Be sure that the stopper is locked in the open